clayne/hacktical-c/malloc/README.md

 }
 ```

-Recycling memory is a common requirement, we'll design the feature as a separate allocator that can be conveniently added to a pipeline.
+Recycling memory is a common requirement, we'll design the feature as a separate allocator that can be conveniently added at any point in a pipeline.
 A multi set ordered by allocation size is used to recycle allocations.

 ```C
 struct hc_memo_alloc {